tinydancer-io/solana-improvement-documents/proposals/0052-consensus-and-transaction-proof-verification.md

 ## Summary

-This SIMD describes the overall design and changes required that allows users to verify that a supermajority of the validators has voted on the slot that their transaction was included in the block without fully trusting the RPC provider.
+This SIMD describes the changes required to allow users to verify that a supermajority of the stake has voted on the slot that their transaction was included in the block without fully trusting the RPC provider.

 The main change includes:
-  -  Modifying the bankhash to add a Receipt root of the receipt merkle tree that includes transaction signatures and statuses.
+  -  Modifying the bankhash to add a Receipt Root of the receipt merkle tree that includes transaction signatures and statuses.

 ## Motivation